Fear of flying

 Air Greenland has more than 50 years’ experience of flying to and from one of the world’s harshest environments.
 And we never compromise on safety.
 Our aircraft are constructed such that they can withstand even the most extreme conditions and our personnel are trained to do the same.

 Worried about flying?

 If you’re feeling uncomfortable or have a fear of flying, then let our personnel know at the check-in desk or whilst en route.
-You can also ask your travel agency to note this in your documents or contact our Call Centre if you’re booking online.
+You can also ask your travel agency to note this in your documents or contact our Customer Center if you’re booking online.
 At the same time, we recommend that you choose an ‘aisle’ seat where you have a bit more space.
 If we know how you feel, then it’s easier for us to make your journey as comfortable as possible.

 You’re not alone

 Approximately one third of passengers feel some sort of anxiety about flying.
 You’re therefore not alone.
 We advise you to prepare for your journey such that you aren’t physically or mentally stressed.
 Arrive at the airport in plenty of time, get a good look at your fellow passengers and let their eager anticipation help to ease any worries you may have.